-Cool shades like chestnut, ashy brown, and dark chocolate can help brighten up your complexion and bring out the warmth in your eyes.
+Cool shades like medium chestnut brown, ashy brown, and dark chocolate can help brighten up your complexion and bring out the warmth in your eyes.
 On the other hand, golden, and reddish shades like auburn, caramel, mahogany, cherry red, and honey bring out the sunniness in your complexion.

 Stock your wardrobe with earth tones like olive green, deep red, coral and warm, creamy neutrals to soften your complexion and complement your natural undertones.

 If you have light, cool eyes in shades of blue, green, grey, or brown with veins that appear blue or purple, your undertones are cool.

 Warm shades of brown like amber, caramel, honey, or golden highlights can really pop on cool-toned ladies.
 On the other hand, neutral shades like chocolate brown and beige can help neutralize and redness in your complexion, balancing out your overall tone.

 Bright jewel tones look fantastic on cool skin tones.
 Try bright blues, emerald greens, icy purples or neutral navy.

 Can’t tell one way or another what your skin tone is?
 You most likely have neutral skin.
 Lucky for you, almost any shade will look fabulous on you.
 Rock a light natural brown color, or go dark with a cool espresso shade.
 You can also bring some extra warmth to your look by adding soft golden, caramel, or honey highlights.